In C++ specific casts are more controlled ways to perform type conversions. These are static_cast

 : Low-level conversions between unrelated types, such as pointers and integers (with great caution ❗)

-These allow for safer management of type conversion compared to the “classic” conversion operator (dataType)object
+These allow for safer type conversion management compared to the “classic” conversion operator (dataType)object

 (especially when working with class hierarchies and inheritance).

-is faster to write, it can be dangerous because it does not perform any type of safety check, which can lead to errors.
+operator is quicker to write, it can be dangerous because it does not perform any type of safety checks, which can lead to errors.

 static_cast